chungg/chungg.github.io/_posts/2018-01-10-groupby-statistics.markdown

 very good at adding in hypewords that are completely unrelated... *cough* blockchain, autonomous vehicles, cloud *cough*)

-[SciPy](https://www.scipy.org/about.html) is a collection of helper functions and tools often used in signal and image processing but also provides the ability to compute statistics over an array.
+Alternatively, [SciPy](https://www.scipy.org/about.html) extends NumPy and provides a collection of helper functions and tools often used in signal and image processing but also provides the ability to compute statistics over an array.

 the following will highlight the gains Gnocchi achieved by moving towards a more tailored solution rather than using an all-purpose toolkit.